esp-rs/esp-idf-template/README.md

    rustup toolchain install nightly --component rust-src
    ```

-### (Windows-only) Install Python3
+### Install Python3

 You need a Python 3.7 or later installed on your machine.
+* Linux, Mac OS X: if not preinstalled already, just install it with your package manager
-Install it [from the official Python site](https://www.python.org/downloads/).
+* Windows: install it e.g. [from the official Python site](https://www.python.org/downloads/).